jodersky/akka-serial/README.md

 The main reason for yet another serial communication library for the JVM is that all other libraries I tested used blocking IO and/or consumed enormous amounts of CPU while being idle, between 2% and 15%.
 Flow's main goal is therefore to provide a lightweight library that only does work when communication is required.
 This reactive concept integrates well with the Akka IO layer therefore making flow an ideal library for extending it.

 ## Native side
 Since hardware is involved in serial communication, a Scala-only solution is not possible.
 Nevertherless, the native code is kept simple and minimalistic with the burden of dealing with threads left to Scala.
-Currently the native version has only been tested with Linux, however the code should be POSIX compliant and therefore easily portable.
+The code aims to be POSIX compliant and therefore easily portable.

 ## Usage
-(this section will be updated as soon as a maven repository is available) Clone the repository and run `sbt flow/publish-local` to publish the library locally.
+(this section will be updated as soon as a maven repository is available)

+Clone the repository and run `sbt flow/publish-local` to publish the library locally.
 From there on, you may use the library in any project simply by adding a library dependency to it.

     libraryDependencies += "com.github.jodersky" % "flow" % "1.0-SNAPSHOT"

 Examples on flow's usage are located in the flow-samples directory.
 The examples may be run by switching to the corresponding project in sbt: `project flow-sample-<sample_name>` and typing `run`.
 Be sure to connect a serial device before running an example.

-Since flow integrates into the Akka-IO framework, a good resource on its general "spirit" is the framework's documentation at http://doc.akka.io/docs/akka/2.2.0/scala/io.html
+Since flow integrates into the Akka-IO framework, a good resource on its general design is the framework's documentation at http://doc.akka.io/docs/akka/2.2.0/scala/io.html

 ### Currently supported platforms